aknackiron/testdroid-documentation/calabash/examples/details-of-calabash-android-support/index.md

 Currently only default profile is supported.
-If you have other profiles locally you need to edit cucumber.yml to use default profile before testing in Testdroid Cloud.
+If you have other profiles locally you need to edit cucumber.yml to use default profile before testing in Bitbar Testing.

 # Why RESET_BETWEEN_SCENARIOS Is Not Working?